DragonMeme/terraform-linux-vm-azure/README.md

 Warning: This service can charge you so remember to `terraform destroy` or delete the resource group after use.

 ## How to run:
-Preparation: you will have to have terraform setup as an environment variable before following this step.
+Preparation: You will have to have terraform setup as an environment variable before following this step.
 Otherwise the easy way is to move the `terraform.exe` file to the same directory as your project.

 1.)
 Enter command `terraform init` (`./terraform init` if doing the easy way)

 2.)
 Then enter command `terraform apply -var-file='example.tfvars'` (`./terraform apply -var-file='example.tfvars'` if doing the easy way).
 You will have to wait for around 3 minutes for the process to be done.

 3.)
-Login to your Azure Home, you should see a resource group named "testProduction", click on it.
+Login to your Azure Home, you should see a resource group named `testProduction`, click on it.

 4.)
 Select `myTFLVM` which is of type Virtual Machine.

 5.)
-Select Connect.
+Select `Connect`.

 6.)
-Select SSH.
+Select `SSH`.

 7.)
 Copy and paste command string from `Login using local VM account` to terminal.
 Example command string: `ssh adminUser@20.192.192.192`

 8.)
-Enter password (In your case, password is "Password!234")
+Enter password (In your case, password is `Password!234`)

 9.)
 You now have access to the linux terminal.